Huskies beat Colorado to complete road sweep, tied for second place in Pac-12

 David Crisp came out firing from long range early and carried the Washington men’s basketball team before Jaylen Nowell took over late for a 77-70 victory at Colorado on Saturday night.

-BOULDER, Colo. – Jaylen Nowell stopped short of dedicating the game – and perhaps this season – to Washington’s four seniors, but their finger prints were all over Saturday’s 77-70 win at Colorado.
+BOULDER, Colo. – Jaylen Nowell stopped short of dedicating the game – and perhaps this season – to Washington’s four seniors, but their fingerprints were all over Saturday’s 77-70 win at Colorado.

 “We’ve got old veteran guys that know how to play,” said the sophomore guard who took over late and scored 15 of his team-high 19 points in the second half.

-With the victory, the Huskies (12-4, 3-0) pulled into a two-way tie with UCLA for second place in the Pac-12 behind conference leader Arizona (4-0).
+With the victory, the Huskies (12-4, 3-0 Pac-12) pulled into a two-way tie with UCLA for second place in the Pac-12 behind behind conference leader Arizona (4-0).

 Most Read Sports Stories